project-faros/faros.dev/source/farosctl.rst

 These commands return information about the cluster for convenience.

 **Subcommands**
+    :cluster-upgrade-status: Show the overall cluster status and health
     :credentials: Return the URLs and passwords required to login to the cluster
+    :ip-addresses: Display a table of all IP addresses on the cluster network that are known to the faros utility
     :oc-login: Returns the oc command used to login to the cluster
     :public-dns-records: Returns the DNS records that are required external to the cluster